Cavernous liver hemangioma: Asymptomatic patients

-Surgical treatment
+Surgical

-For most patients, the natural history of cavernous hemangiomas in the liver remains uneventful, and surgical intervention can be avoided.
-The observation of asymptomatic lesions with routine follow-up with CT scan or ultrasonography is often sufficient.
 Indications for the surgical removal of hemangioma may include the development of pain, especially in patients with rupture, rapidly enlarging lesions, profound thrombocytopenia, or an uncertain diagnosis of a liver mass.
-Surgery for large masses is performed with enucleation or resection.
+Other indications for surgery include a diagnosis of Kasabach Meritt syndrome.
+Surgery for large masses is performed with enucleation, resection, hepatic artery ligation, and liver transplantation.
+Enucleation and resection are the most common surgical methods.